CORE-GATECH-GROUP/serpent-tools/docs/examples/Branching.rst

 Conclusion
 ----------

-The |branchReader| is capable of reading coefficient files created by the ``SERPENT`` automated branching process.
+The |BranchingReader| is capable of reading coefficient files created by the ``SERPENT`` automated branching process.
 The data is stored according to the branch parameters, universe information, and burnup.
 This reader also supports user control of the processing by selecting